flathub-infra/documentation/docs/07-tips-and-tricks/index.md

 :::note

-If your custom installation is the only one with the app you\'re running, `--installation` can be omitted.
+If your custom installation is the only one with the app you're running, `--installation` can be omitted.
 :::

 ## Configuring resource limits for apps

-When systemd is available, Flatpak tries to put app processes in a scope such as `app-com.brave.Browser-*.scope` (in the case of Brave), with `*` replaced by an arbitrary suffix.
+When systemd is available, Flatpak tries to put app processes in a scope such as `app-flatpak-com.brave.Browser-*.scope` (in the case of Brave), with `*` replaced by an arbitrary suffix.
 This means you can create a file like `~/.config/systemd/user/app-flatpak-com.brave.Browser-.scope.d/memory.conf` with contents like: